US Catanzaro 1929: Stadium, Colours and badge

 The corporate coat of arms consists of a shield in which stands the historic symbol of Catanzaro, the Golden eagle, faithfully taken from the city's coat of arms, which holds a blue ribbon on its beak bearing the motto Sanguinis effusione, motivated by the losses reported in various battles by the Catanzaro fighters.

 On the belly of the eagle takes place a shield that reproduces the three hills on which the city stands.
 A vertical line splits the emblem in two, so as to allow the insertion of the team's social colors, which is completed by the name of the company, placed at the top on a blue background.

+Derbies and rivalries

+Catanzaro has competed against other regional Calabrian teams throughout the professional competitions of Italian football.
+These derbies include: